JEFworks-Lab/genomic-data-visualization-2023/_course/4-pca.md

 # Hands-on component 4

-Our in-class hands-on component will involve analyzing either the MERFISH or Visium dataset using principal components analysis to create a data visualization.
+Our in-class hands-on component will involve analyzing our spatial transcriptomics dataset using principal components analysis to create a data visualization.

 ---

 # Class Lesson Notes 4

-Prof. Fan’s whiteboard notes from class:
+Prof. Fan’s whiteboard notes from class: (for some reason it didn't save; please refer to recording instead)

-Prof. Fan’s code from class:
+Prof. Fan’s code from class: [code-02-01-2023.R (click to download)]({{ site.baseurl }}/resources/code/code-02-01-2023.R)

 ---